Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: The asymptotic behavior of the solution to the variational equation

-In this section, we show that conclusion (2) in Theorem \ref{mainthm-FK} holds also if we restrict to a bounded part of the manifold $M_{t_i}$.
-This will be useful in the next section when studying the dynamics in a neighborhood of $\Sigma$, considering that $M_t$ can not be written as a global graph over $\Sigma$.
+In this subsection, we show that conclusion (2) in Theorem \ref{mainthm-FK} also holds if we restrict it to a bounded part of the manifold $M_{t_i}$.
+This will be useful in the next section when we study the dynamics in a neighborhood of $\Sigma$, considering that $M_t$ can not be written as a global graph over $\Sigma$.